 DSPA is interested in acquiring two (2) 200-ton mobile harbor cranes at some point in the next decade.
-Historically, these types of cranes are powered by diesel generators, but new ZE models are now available that utilize a mixture of both grid power and a battery-electric drivetrain to power the crane.
-Currently available models have battery sizes capable of only supporting a couple hours of grid-disconnected operation.
-Battery life is likely to remain an issue for this class of equipment into the future given the relatively large power draw of such equipment relative to the CHE fleet.
-For this reason, it is possible that utilization of such next-generation mobile harbor cranes will still require a form of external power connection to the grid to sustain lifting operations for longer periods of time when necessary.
+Historically, these types of cranes are powered by diesel generators, but new ZE models are now available that utilize grid power to perform lifting operations and a battery-electric drivetrain to re-position the crane.
+These new cranes hold the potential to increase operational flexibility at the terminal without producing any scope 1 emissions.